Permanent home for progressive performing arts on the Delaware River Waterfront

 Exposed brick walls, high ceilings and large windows preserve the original character of the building and provide the backdrop for a wide range of performances hosted by FringeArts

-The building also features rehearsal space, an outdoor events plaza, administrative offices and a restaurant/bar set to open in fall of 2014.
+The building also features rehearsal space, an outdoor events plaza, administrative offices and a popular restaurant/bar, La Peg.

 La Peg at FringeArts